-A close second when it comes to the best tuna lures for trolling and kite fishing is the Boone Turbo Hammer Tuna Lure.
+A close second is the Boone Turbo Hammer Tuna Lure.
 This highly-versatile lure can be fished in a variety of ways with different baits that can be added to the lure as a trailer for extra appeal to hungry fish.
 This lure comes in a few different colors, but avid tuna anglers will agree that the pink and blue coloration of these skirted lures has a magical effect on tuna in certain areas of the Gulf of Mexico, as well as the waters around the Florida Keys.

 Boone lures are one of the more popular brands that produce solid options for tuna fishing and the Boone Turbo Hammer Tuna Lure is one of their best-selling products.
 It’s best-used for trolling and can be rigged with cigar minnows, cut bait, or other live bait like ballyhoos.
 The size of the Boone Turbo Hammer Tuna Lure is 5.5 inches in length and weighs just ⅝ of an ounce.